MicrosoftDocs/fabric-docs/docs/data-warehouse/reports-power-bi-service.md

 ## Scenario two

-Using the default dataset and action menu in the workspace: In the Project [!INCLUDE [product-name](../includes/product-name.md)] workspace, navigate to the default dataset and select the **More** menu (…) to create a report in the Power BI service.
+Using the default dataset and action menu in the workspace: In the Project [!INCLUDE [product-name](../includes/product-name.md)] workspace, navigate to the default dataset and select the **More** menu (**…**) to create a report in the Power BI service.

-Selecting the **More** opens the report editing canvas to a new report that is built on the dataset.
+Selecting the **More** menu opens the report editing canvas to a new report that is built on the dataset.
 When you save your new report, it's saved in the workspace that contains the dataset as long as you have write permissions on that workspace.
 If you don't have write permissions, or if you're a free user and the dataset resides in a Premium-capacity workspace, the new report is saved in your **My workspace**.

-## Scenario three (coming soon)
+## Scenario three

 Using the default dataset and dataset details page.
 In the Power BI workspace list, select the default dataset’s name to get to the Dataset details page, where you can find details about the dataset and see related reports.
 You can also create a report directly from this page.
 To learn more about creating a report in this fashion, see [Dataset details](/power-bi/connect-data/service-dataset-details-page).